AhmedYahyaE/laravel-job-search-application/README.md

 > **Profile 4**: Email Address: **ramy.morsy@gmail.com**, Password: **11111111**

 ## Contribution:
-Contributions to my Instagram Clone Laravel application are most welcome!
+Contributions to my YourJob Laravel application are most welcome!
 If you find any issues or have suggestions for improvements or want to add new features, please open an issue or submit a pull request.